3 THINGS TO KNOW ABOUT ME AND MY DESIGN PRACTICE

 Personal strategies for radical self-compassion and self-care

-*All co-design and collaborative work is community-centered and will be personalized to meet the unique needs of those who are directly impacted by the design process and problem.
+*All co-design and collaborative work is community-driven and will be personalized to meet the unique needs of those who are directly impacted by the design process and problem.

 *Rates will be negotiated based on the type of organization as well as the scale of work needed.